CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 If the Vermkin detects the adventurers, it signals the Vermkins in area 7 to initiate a flood (refer to the "Flood!" section) and then hurls javelins down at the characters.

-**Bridge:** The bridge spans the passage 20 feet above the stream.
+**Bridge.** The bridge spans the passage 20 feet above the stream.
 It's feasible to climb from the lower passage to the bridge by scaling the rough, spray-slicked 20-foot-high walls, requiring a successful CL 3 Climb check.
 The bridge is connected by ropes which can be cut.
 If the ropes are cut, it collapses.
 Creatures on the collapsing bridge must succeed on a CL 2 Acrobatics Check or fall, taking bludgeon Medium Injury from and landing prone (refer to "Prone" in the general rules).
 Successful characters must then climb to safety.

 Flood Alert!
 The large pools in area 7 have collapsible walls that can be dislodged to release a surge of water down the main passage.
 In the round after the Vermkins in area 7 receive the signal from the lookout in area 5, they begin removing supports.
 On the Vermkins' initiative count in the subsequent round, a water surge rushes from area 7 down to area 1.